iguessthislldo/georgios/README.md

 to serve as a learning experience and as an experiment with a OS built around a [tag](https://en.wikipedia.org/wiki/Tag_\(metadata\)) based file system.
-My plans for how this part will work are not yet concrete as I hope to work on that once the possible of implementing a file system comes into view.
+My plans for how this part will work are not yet concrete as I hope to work on that once the possibility of implementing a file system comes into view.

 ## Resources Used